Andri Frischknecht

 Andri Frischknecht (born 7 July 1994) is a Swiss cross-country mountain biker.
 He is the son of Thomas Frischknecht, and the grandson of Peter Frischknecht, who were also professional cyclists.

+Career

+On 31 October 2025 he fell in the Gravel Burn Race (during a neutralized phase) in South Africa and was severely hurt.
+A fractured part of clavicula punctured the lung.